Yikai-Wang/Social-Network-Mining-Based-on-Academic-Literatures/README_wooden.md

 au2id.json: A dictionary with authors as the key, author IDs as the value.

-calculatePrecision.py: Calculate the precision of link prediction in the baseline model.

-ego-network.py: Draw ego-network.
-Run `python ego-network.py [Author Name]` to get the ego-network of the specific author.

-getTopAuthor.py: Get the top 8 authors to test whether the model works well.

 id2au.json:  A dictionary with author IDs as the key, authors as the value.